 RRV service is used for Open Enrollment, MH Renewals and well as Periodic Data Matching (PDM) as the RRV service includes income required for Medicaid programs as part of an integrate eligibility system.
 RRV shares information MA HIX needs to determine individuals who are eligible for program redeterminations (MH Renewals, CCA Renewals, PDM).
 If an application (according to MA HIX’s selection and bypass criteria) is eligible for program redeterminations, then MA HIX system will be sending the application information to the Renewal and Redetermination Verification (RRV) service via the HUB as a request to perform verification against the SSA, IRS and Medicare Trusted Data Sources (TDS).
 The RRV request batch file will consist of a manifest file and one or more request file for each of the TDS as defined in Section 5 General Interface Requirements of the RRV ICD.
 The services will respond according to the request sent by RRV to MA HIX.
 MA HIX will receive the response from each service as it arrives and will proceed in generating a program determination for Redeterminations once all service responses have been received.

-Please reference the RRV ICD for detailed information regarding this interface.
+Please reference the RRV ICD for detailed information regarding this interface under Section 2: Referenced Documents.

-MassForge Document: doc98733

 PVC